Skip to main content

 • A health tool that requires registration with My HealtheVet (currently only applies to messages, medications, and medical records tools)

-Work with the CAIA and identity teams to adjust the content in this component for your product.
+Work with the Content & IA and Identity teams to adjust the content in this component for your product.
+Refer to the Sign in and identity verification guidance for additional information on using consistent language around signing in to VA and verifying identity.

 Accessibility considerations

-• Static alert: No Role.
-If the alert is a static alert that exists on the page when the page gets loaded, it doesn’t need a role.
+• Do not assign an ARIA role.
+This alert is a static alert that exists on the page when the page gets loaded and thus doesn’t need a role.

 Component checklist